Table of Contents

 Observations On What WFH Misses Out: Reasons To Seek Out An Employee Engagement Technology

 Can I have my Water Cooler Back?
-How Critical it is to bring back Workplace Conversations.
+How Critical it is to Bring Back Workplace Conversations.

 If you could decode unsaid prayers, then you would understand the importance of small talk in business.
-Small talk will perhaps be number one on the Wish-List of most peers, partners and networks.
+Small talk may be number one on the Wish-List of most peers, partners and networks.
 After all, you can’t schedule a ‘running-into-Minal-(or Neha)-at-the-café-en route-to-the-meeting-and-whisking-the-donut-away-like-a-hungry-hawk’ quite like the way you schedule a webinar or Google Meet Session, can you?
 And as we settle into the rhythms of Zoom and Skype, those moments, where we used to refresh and unwind (over the latest updates and gossip - the rejuvenative powers of ‘good gossip’ is well documented by the way!) seem to be receding farther and farther into memory.

 The Sense of Lonelines in Hurting Team Engagement